CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Threat Protection and Incident response with Microsoft Sentinel/Day2/Exercise02-dev.md

 1. Click **Run (2)** to identify potential lateral movement using suspicious ports.

-    > **Note:** This query may return no results since no Azure resources have been created; it is intended solely for demonstration purposes.
+    > **Note:** This query may return no results since no alerts have have been created; it is intended solely for demonstration purposes.

-1. Enter a query to **identify data exfiltration patterns**:
+1. Below query helps detect potential data exfiltration activity by identifying devices that are communicating with external (public) IP addresses

     ```KQL
     DeviceNetworkEvents
-    | where Timestamp >= ago(24h)
+    | where TimeGenerated >= ago(24h)
     | where RemoteIP !startswith "10." and RemoteIP !startswith "192.168."
-    | summarize TotalBytes = sum(BytesSent), UniqueRemoteIPs = dcount(RemoteIP)
-        by DeviceName
-    | where TotalBytes > 1000000
-    | sort by TotalBytes desc
     ```

 1. Click **Run (3)** to detect large data transfers to external networks.
-    > **Note:** This query may return no results since no Azure resources have been created; it is intended solely for demonstration purposes.
+    > **Note:** This query may return no results since no alerts have have been created; it is intended solely for demonstration purposes.

-1. Enter a query to **correlate threat intelligence indicators with security alerts**:
+1. Below query helps identify high-severity security alerts that may be related to known malicious IP addresses from your threat intelligence feeds.
+It combines alert data with active threat intelligence to prioritize incidents that are more likely to represent real threats.

     ```KQL
+    let TI_IPs =
+    ThreatIntelligenceIndicator
+    | where Active == true
+    | where ExpirationDateTime > now()
+    | where IndicatorType in ("IPv4", "IPv6")
+    | project NetworkIP;

     SecurityAlert
     | where TimeGenerated >= ago(24h)
-    | where Severity == "High"
+    | where AlertSeverity == "High"
-    | join kind=inner (
-        ThreatIntelIndicators
-        | where ExpirationTime >= now()
-    ) on Entities
-    | project TimeGenerated, DisplayName, AlertSeverity, IndicatorType
+    | project TimeGenerated, DisplayName, AlertSeverity
     | sort by TimeGenerated desc
     ```

 1. Click **Run (4)** to correlate known threat indicators with generated alerts.
-    > **Note:** This query may return no results since no Azure resources have been created; it is intended solely for demonstration purposes.
+    > **Note:** This query may return no results since no alerts have have been created; it is intended solely for demonstration purposes.

 ### Task 4: Save Hunting Queries for Reuse